cloud4rpi/docs/docs/index.md

 - [ESP8266 or ESP32 using PlatformIO](/start/esp-pio/) ([GitHub Repository](https://github.com/cloud4rpi/cloud4rpi-esp-arduino))

 !!!
 Note
-    Both Python 2 and Python 3 are supported.
+    Python 2 and Python 3 are supported.

-[Contact us](https://cloud4rpi.answerdesk.io/) if your device or preferred language is not listed, we are here to help.
+[Contact us](https://cloud4rpi.answerdesk.io/) if your device or preferred language is not listed.